 Now that you have your scale, how do you get 18 grams directly into your Portafilter?

 I have no way of knowing what beans you’re using, how oily they are, how light the roast is, or how dark the roast is, so for this process; we’re going to start right smack dab in the middle.

-On a Breville machine, that’s a grind setting of eight.
-If you have a different type of grinder, please just find some middle ground that is a good starting point.
+On a breville barista espresso machine, that’s a grind setting of eight.
+If you have a different type of grinder, please find some middle ground that is a good starting point.

 Next, I also recommend grinding into that same container, as this allows you to kind of “fluff up” the beans and pour them in nice and evenly to your Portafilter, but again, whatever your personal preference.